marziosala/marziosala.github.io/_posts/2021-08-01-normal-distribution.md

 It is important at this point to look at the latent space. as we have no control on how to is defined and which shape it has.
-To do that, we apply the encoder to all out dataset and store the results in the `Z` array; we then plot the distribution of $Z_1$ and $Z_2$, as well as all the points $(z_1, z_2)$.
-From the first two graphs we can appreciate that the first latent dimension goes from about -3 to 2, while the second from -4 to about 1.5.
-The third graph is the most interesting: the points have a peculiar shape and are not well distributed around the origin.
+To do that, we apply the encoder to all out dataset and store the results in the `Z` array; we then plot the distribution of $Z_1$ and $Z_2$, as well as all the points $(Z_1, Z_2)$.
+From the first two graphs we can appreciate that the first latent dimension goes from about -1.5 to 1.5, while the second from -0.5 to about 1.5.
+The scatter plot on the right is the most interesting: the points have a peculiar shape and are not well distributed around the origin.
 The dashed red line represents the $(-1, 1) \times (-1, 1)$ square, and we can see that the lower part of the square has not been covered while training.
 This means that points generated by the decoder when $z_1=-1$ and $z_2=-1$ will be based on extrapolation rather than interpolation and will probably be of poor quality.

 ```python